Asset Protection LLC: Everything You Need to Know

 The IRS allows an LLC to choose to be taxed as a corporation.
 This requires more complicated filing and administrative procedures and can result in higher taxation.
 It can, however, further shield your personal assets from debt and other liabilities.

 If you need help with asset protection for your LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and.
-Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.